victoraraujoo/victoraraujoo/README.md

 <h1 align="center"> Welcome, my name is Victor and this is my GitHub. </h1>

-<p> I am a student of Information Systems at UFSC.
+<p align="justify"> I am a student of Information Systems at UFSC.
 I am seeking job or internship opportunities in the web development field.
 I have specialized in Node.js and plan to further develop my skills in this technology.
 I am enthusiastic about applying my abilities and contributing to challenging projects.</p>

 ---